Thermodynamics of complexity and pattern manipulation

-The notion of an agent is formalised by constructing a {\em prescient device}: a machine whose knowledge of future statistics is as good as is causally possible (i.e.\ without knowledge about the outcomes of random events in the future).
-It would be cumbersome to store the entire infinite past string in this device's memory, since this requires an unbounded amount of storage.
-Instead, one uses a (many-to-one) function to map multiple past sequences to the device's internal memory $R$, which will itself be a random variable over a finite alphabet.
-Two different pasts are only mapped to the same internal memory state if the future statistics conditional on them are the same.
-For the purpose of predicting future statistics, knowing $R$ is as useful as knowing the entire past and $\cPr{\future{X}}{R} = \cPr{\future{X}}{\past{X}}$.
-Such internal states $R$ are known as {\em prescient states}.

-Storing these states requires an amount of memory given by the entropy $\Ent{R}$ over their probability distribution.
-We define states that use less memory, and hence have lower entropy, as {\em simpler}.
-The simplest prescient states requiring the least memory are known as {\em causal states} (written~$S$).
-These correspond to the equivalence classes of the pasts that predict the same future statistics.
-As any given pattern has a unique set of causal states, the memory $\Ent{S}$ needed to store these states quantifies how difficult it is to describe that pattern, and so is a {\em statistical measure of complexity}~\cite{ShaliziC01}.
-Unlike Kolmogorov complexity~\cite{Kolmogorov63} which concerns the generation of a specific string, the statistical complexity avoids classifying structureless but highly-random processes as complicated.
-Statistical complexity has been applied to analysing structure in diverse contexts, such as neural networks~\cite{HaslingerKS10}, financial markets~\cite{ParkWLYJM07} and \mbox{cyber-security~\cite{LuB12}.}

-The intuition bestowed upon us by Ockham's razor suggests that in any realization of a predictive device, we should use these simplest causal states.
-In the remainder of this article, we shall see where this intuition holds, and substantiate the penalties incurred by deviation from it.

-\inlineheading{A new framework for pattern manipulation.} The classical expressions of thermodynamic laws (e.g.\ Kelvin's statement that a device cannot convert heat into work with no other effect~\cite{Thomson51}) concern cyclic behaviour--- processes that leave the system in a state allowing for repetition with the same thermodynamic consequence.
-Without a full cycle in mind, there is the danger that the thermal benefit of a process may come at the expense of consuming an unaccounted-for resource.
+\inlineheading{Cyclic pattern manipulation.} The classical expressions of thermodynamic laws (e.g.\ Kelvin's statement that a device cannot convert heat into work with no other effect~\cite{Thomson51}) concern cyclic behaviour--- processes that leave the system in a state allowing for repetition with the same thermodynamic consequences.
+Without a full cycle in mind, there is the danger that the thermaldynamic benefit of a process may come at the expense of consuming an unaccounted-for resource.
 A cycle does not require the {\em microstate} of the system to return to its original value.
 Consider a piston of gas expanding and compressing: it does not matter if the individual molecules have moved to new locations by the end of the cycle, as long as the important thermodynamic variables---the pressure and volume---return to their original values.